GavinHuttley/tib/source/python/dictionaries.rst

     counts

-.. sidebar:: Counting without using a dict
+.. margin:: Counting without using a dict
     :name: no_dict

     It's worth showing building counts if you don't use a dict.
 Let's say we want to use a list instead.
 Here's one approach.